Gdoc/Admin

 Trade and Globalization

-How did international trade and globalization change over time?
-What is the structure today?
-And what is its impact?
+How have international trade and globalization changed over time?
+What is the structure of global trade today, and what is its impact?

 On this topic page, you can find data, visualizations, and research on historical and current patterns of international trade, as well as discussions of their origins and effects.